 A1:A10 or separate the two cells by a comma and the error will go away.

 #NUM! error in Excel

-The #NUM! error is displayed when a number is too large or too small, or when a calculation isn’t possible.
+What does #NUM! mean in Excel?
+Well, the #NUM! error is displayed when a number is too large or too small, or when a calculation isn’t possible.
 For example, it’s impossible to display 10^3000 because it is too large.
 Alternatively, if you are trying to calculate the square root of a negative number Excel will return a #NUM! error because this is impossible from a mathematical point of view.